A sports-lover’s guide to Sydney: where to eat, drink and play across five fun-filled days

 Just next to Parramatta is one of Sydney’s most bustling street food scenes, Harris Park, also known as Little India.
 Wigram Street is the main street, where the heritage federation homes have been refitted as restaurants or street food pop-ups selling flatbreads, sweets and fried snacks.
 Try favourites such as Chatkazz, Dosa Hut and Ginger Indian Restaurant.

 Just a few train stops from Harris Park is Sydney Olympic Park, an adventure playground for both international competitors and amateur athletes.
 Jump into the pool at the Aquatic Centre and see how close you can get to Ian Thorpe’s record, then head to the Archery Centre to see how many attempts you need to take to replicate Simon Fairweather’s gold medal-winning score.
+Perhaps you’re keen to learn or hone your surfing skills?
+URBNSURF is Sydney’s first urban surf park, where you can paddle out in sessions with consistent waves geared to your skill level.
+After all that activity, you can dine at Rafi URBNSURF for generous share plates, flame-grilled meats and big flavours.

 Stay connected to Sydney for all the latest news, stories, upcoming events and travel inspiration.